Pre-Order Your 2020 Emergency Response Guidebook Now to Secure Our Lowest Pricing Ever!

 Do you need the ERG?
 Find out who does, see how the ERG works, and learn a little ERG history with Labelmaster's ERG infographic.

 Did you know that over 13 million copies of the Emergency Response Guidebook have been distributed to public first responders since 1973.
 Find out more ERG facts and see what else is in the ERG.

 Pre-Order Your 2020 Emergency Response Guidebook.
 Don't Get Left Behind!

-We anticipate the book to be released in Spring of 2020.
+We anticipate the book to be released in Summer of 2020.